Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Introduction

 The remainder of this article is organized as follows.
 In Section~\ref{sec:intractable normalizing functions} we briefly describe computational methods for models with intractable normalizing functions.
 In Section~\ref{sec:dagnostics} we discuss the need for diagnostics for tuning asymptotically inexact algorithms.
 In Section~\ref{sec:CD} we propose a new diagnostic for asymptotically exact and inexact methods, and we develop an approximation for doubly intractable distributions.
 In Section~\ref{sec:KSD} we briefly describe the kernel Stein discrepancy introduced by \citet{Gorham2017} and propose its Monte Carlo approximation for intractable normalizing function models.
 We provide theoretical justification for our diagnostics.
-In Section~\ref{sec:app} we describe the application of our diagnostic approaches to several algorithms in the context of three different challenging examples.
+In Section~\ref{sec:app} we describe the application of our diagnostic approaches to several algorithms in the context of three different challenging examples and study the computational complexity and variability of our diagnostics.
 Finally, in Section~\ref{sec:discussion} we conclude with a brief summary and discussion.

-\section{Inference for models with intractable normalizing functions}
+\section{Inference for Models with Intractable Normalizing Functions}

 Several computational methods have been developed for Bayesian inference for models with intractable normalizing functions. \citet{Park2018} categorized these algorithms into two general, overlapping classes: (1) \textit{auxiliary variable approaches}, which introduce an auxiliary variable and cancel out the normalizing functions in the Metropolis--Hastings acceptance probability \citep{moller2006,murray2006, Liang2010, Liang2016}, and (2) \textit{likelihood approximation approaches}, which directly approximate the normalizing functions and plug the approximations into the Metropolis--Hastings acceptance probability \citep{atchade2013, Lyne2015, alquier2016, Park2020}.
-An important characteristic of these algorithms is whether they are ``asymptotically exact'' or ``asymptotically inexact."
-Asymptotically exact algorithms generate samples whose asymptotic distribution is exactly equal to the target distribution.
-Asymptotically inexact algorithms generate samples that do not converge to the target distribution (or to any distribution in some cases).
+An important characteristic of these algorithms is whether they are ``asymptotically exact'' or ``asymptotically inexact.''
+Asymptotically exact algorithms generate a sequence whose asymptotic distribution is exactly equal to the target distribution.
+Asymptotically inexact algorithms generate a sequence that does not converge to the target distribution (or to any distribution in some cases).